 ESL students see these words MISUSED by native speakers all the time!

 Do you still mentally groan every time you see a sign in a store that points shoppers to the faster lane, the one where you should have ten items or less?
 We require international students to use words correctly on a proficiency exam that native speakers are unable to.
 They don’t want to waist their time trying to achieve BETTER English to pass a proficiency exam that they feel native speakers wouldn’t pass!

 Is knowing the difference between these frequently confused words necessary?

 ESL students may have a point.
 They are often held to a higher standard of grammar than native speakers.
 And if you are teaching students whose main purpose in improving their English is for spoken English, this isn’t really a mountain they need to climb.
 But, if you are teaching university-bound students preparing to take the TOEFL, IELTS, or other such English proficiency exams, you’ll want to ensure they know the difference.

 Grab this free pre-check list for commonly confused words!

-Before you dive into a commonly confused words lesson, check to see how necessary it is.
+Before you dive into a commonly confused words lesson or start buying BOOM decks, check to see how necessary it is.
 Grab this free pre-check list to give your students.
 This lets them self-evaluate how needed a lesson or a quick review might be.
 Use the list on yourself first–this can ensure that you take any necessary steps to be ready to explain any difference in meaning and correctly pronounce each word.